micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-13-rashi_en.md

 <b>You must surely strike down.</b> If you are unable to execute them by the method specified by Scripture for them, execute them by another method.

 ### passuk 17
-<b>For Hachem your God.</b> For His Name and for His sake.
+<b>For Adonoy your God.</b> For His Name and for His sake.

 ### passuk 18
-<b>So that Hachem withdraws His raising fury.</b> For, so long as idolatry exists in the world, fury rages in the world.
+<b>So that Adonoy withdraws His raising fury.</b> For, so long as idolatry exists in the world, fury rages in the world.

 >Credit : primo.nli.org.il (metsudah)
 >License : CC_BY